pdb_extract

 • Check the final output file and report its readiness for OneDep deposition

-Instruction on using mmCIF editor to review and edit a common metadata template?
+Instruction on using the mmCIF editor to prepare a common metadata file

 What metadata need to be provided for OneDep deposition?

-Save the re-usable template to your local machine
+Save the re-usable metadata file to your local machine

 pdb_extract use cases